HelloWorld-1017/HelloWorld-1017.github.io/_posts/matlab/fundamentals/2023-09-22-`tic`-and-`toc`-Pair-and-`timeit`.md

 # `timeit` function

-While learning the `tic` and `toc` function, I found a new function `timeit` [3], which is used to measure time required to run function.
+While learning the `tic` and `toc` function, I found a new function `timeit`[^3], which is used to measure time required to run function.
 An official example provide by MATLAB documentation (i.e., Compare Time to Execute Custom Preallocation to Calling `zeros`) is like:

 ```matlab
 clc,clear,close all